juangallostra/roguelike-tutorial/README.md

 ## TODO List

+- [ ] Move strings to constants (key codes, object names, etc.).
+- [ ] Add method in objects to relocate them in array so that they are drawn in the correct order.
 - [ ] Check real time combat.
 - [ ] Check if `libtcod` can load both a font and a tileset from diferent files.
 - [ ] Create a tileset loader that handles all the required operations. (retro/no retro, only chars/chars and colors, etc.)